SmallJii/Glowing-glazed-terracotta-32x/README.md

 Glowing Glazed Terracotta 32x is a resource pack for Minecraft Java Edition that works as an add-on for Compliance 32x.
 It makes glazed terracottas glow.
-Glowing glazed terracotta 32x by Small_Ji\nInspired by glazed-by-kovaszos-uborka
+Glowing glazed terracotta 32x by Small_Ji.
+Inspired by glazed-by-kovaszos-uborka.

 ### Screenshots
 ![Minecraft Screenshot](https://raw.githubusercontent.com/SmallJii/Glowing-glazed-terracotta-32x/main/preview.jpg)